 - 1 cup all-purpose flour

-- 3 tbsp unsalted butter, melted and cooled to room temperature
+- 3 tablespoon unsalted butter, melted and cooled to room temperature

 - 1 large egg, at room temperature